-11 Best Colors for Presentations [A Guide]
+11 Best Colors for Presentations [And the Combinations That Work]

 While we were designing a deck for our client Scott, he asked us something that made all of us pause for a second: